Feucht

 Feucht (/de/) is a market town and municipality southeast of Nuremberg in the district of Nürnberger Land in Bavaria, Germany.
 The name "Feucht" is derived from the Old High German noun "viuhtje" - "fichta", which is the spruce tree (vernacularly Féichdn).
 As of 31 December 2019, Feucht had a population of 14,050.
 Hermann Oberth (1894–1989), one of the early fathers of space travel, lived for many years and died in Feucht.

 History

 Since the Middle Ages Feucht has been a centre for beekeeping and honey production referred to as Zeidlerei.
 Lebkuchen, the famous gingerbread of Nuremberg, is based on honey from Feucht.
-Feucht was also the location of the kaserne of the U.S. Army's 4/11th Armored Cavalry Regiment, until its recall to Fort Lewis, Washington in 1992 during the drawdown of the USAREUR.
+Feucht was also the location of the kaserne of the U.S. Army's 4th Squadron/2nd Armored Cavalry Regiment (Aviation), until its recall to Fort Lewis, Washington in 1992 during the drawdown of the USAREUR.